 A Taste of Malaysia at Jalan Alor Night Market

 The soft scents of pandan leaves and coconut milk, as well as the aromatics of sambal belacan (chilli paste), set the stage for Malaysia’s love for food.
 I always recommend a sensory tour of Kuala Lumpur’s night markets, where you can find the most authentic street food and colourful crafts.
 Jalan Alor Night Market in particular is famous for the number of brightly lit food stalls.
 Cap the evening with a local-style picnic on the grass overlooking the famed Petronas Towers.

 Two wheels are all you need to get to local attractions.
 Must-see favourites like the stately National Monument and the verdant Lake Perdana Park give me a sense of nostalgia, reminding me of how I used to bike around the neighbourhood as a kid.
 Biking is also a great way to burn calories, see the city and even stop by a couple “mamak” shops (local eateries) along the way – a true past-time for any local.

-The Mesmerizing Patterns of Islamic Design
+The Mesmerizing Patterns at the Islamic Arts Museum

 The Islamic Arts Museum Malaysia holds one of the best collections of decorative Islamic art on the planet.
 The displays range from intricate paintings to exquisite fabrics and ceramics, as well as photographs, jewellery and armour.
 I recommend spending at least two hours exploring the photogenic Moorish and Mughal-styled mosque and museums, since there’s so much to see.